 According to a legend, the citizens demanded that the bishop of Bamberg granted them a portion of land for the construction of the town hall but the bishop prince, afraid of having another rising political power to compete with him, denied the land donation.
 This did not stop the townsfolks to get their wish done, they stuck pillars in the middle of the river and created an artificial island, on which they were able to build the desired town hall.

 If this story is true or not we can not tell for sure, but what can not be denied is the wonder of this iconic building.
 Its half-timbered facet contrasts with the frescoes of its laterals depicting allegorical scenes in trompe-l'oeil, a typical illusionist painting technique giving a 3D impression for the motifs designed during the XVIII century by Johann Anwander.
-Pay attention to an intriguing detail which draws the attention of tourists: the leg of a cherub protruding out of the wall as a sculpture, reinforcing the 3D illusion.
+Pay attention to an intriguing detail which draws the attention of tourists: the leg of a cherub protruding out of the wall as a sculpture.

 Now, cross the river and head to the other side of the city until you reach the Church Saint-Martin, the only Baroque church in Bamberg.
 Built in the heart of the bourgeois part of the city, it is closely linked to the Jesuits once it was originally supposed to be the church of the Jesuits College.